-Like epicurean dining and extravagant furnishings, hotel swimming pools are often designed to leave a lasting impression.
-This is particularly important during the warm summer months, where outdoor pools are often the centerpiece to attract new and returning guests.
-But some of the world’s most prominent hotels will rise to a higher level when it comes to their swimming pools.
+Like epicurean dining and extravagant furnishings, hotel swimming pools are often designed to leave you with a lasting impression.
+This is particularly important during the summer, where outdoor pools are often the centerpiece to attract new and returning guests.
+But some of the world’s most prominent hotels rise to a higher level when it comes to their swimming pools.
+In fact, there are some hotels pools that are unlike any other.
 From the tallest to deepest, here are 10 of the most amazing hotel swimming pools in the world.

 Burj Al Arab Jumeirah

 The world’s tallest structure on a man-made island offers five dazzling outdoor and indoor swimming pools.
-On the ground level outdoors are the two largest: a 612 sq. meter freshwater pool with swim-up bar and 828 sq. meter saltwater infinity swimming pool.
+On the ground level outdoors are the two largest.
+Here you will find a 612 sq. meter freshwater pool with swim-up bar and 828 sq. meter saltwater infinity swimming pool.
 Also part of the Burj Al Arab Terrace are 32 air-conditioned cabanas, eight Royal Cabanas and four Jacuzzis.
 There’s also a 100-meter (109 yd.) walkway that extends into the Arabian Gulf.
-Guests with children have complimentary access to the 12-acre Wild Wadi Waterpark.
+If you’re traveling with children, there is complimentary access to the 12-acre Wild Wadi Waterpark.
 Taller than the Eiffel Tower, Burj Al Arab Jumeirah with its 24k gold interior is widely considered the world’s most luxurious hotel.
+Indeed, it’s often said that it’s a six-star hotel.

 Canaves Oia Hotel & Suites